jl3419-ljy/FPGA-Consultancy/Super_Resolution_Hardware_IPs/README.md

 The idea of a 2D convolutional layer is that the convolution filters slide over the 2D input data and peroforming an elementwise multiplication, the results will then be summing up into a single output data.

-The custom conv_layer IP takes in a long 1d array of size $imageWidth\timesimageHeigth\timeswordlength& (since Verilog does not support 2d arrays as ports of modules), then it will be converted into a 2d
+The custom conv_layer IP takes in a long 1d array of size $imageWidth\times imageHeigth\times wordlength$ (since Verilog does not support 2d arrays as ports of modules), then it will be converted into a 2d

 </font>